st-jverde/zen-time/README.md

 # Zen Time: Meditation Timer 🧘‍♂️

-Zen Time is a simple meditation timer application, designed to offer a seamless meditation experience.
-It's using React, complemented by Tailwind CSS and the audio capabilities of Tone.js.
+Zen Time is a simple meditation timer application designed to offer an audio guided meditation experience.
+It is built using React, Tailwind CSS and the audio capabilities of Tone.js.

 ## WELCOME

-Zen Time is a meditation timer with sound.
-First, select the preferred time you want to meditate.
-Upon pressing "Start", the timer begins its countdown.
-As it runs, you'll be greeted with calming sounds that aim to guide you into a deep state of meditation.
-These sounds are crafted to help you calm down and drift off.
-As time progresses, the sounds slow down, creating an ambiance that feels more distant and peaceful.
+Zen Time integrates sound with your meditation.
+Begin by selecting your desired meditation duration.
+Once you press "Start", the timer initiates its countdown.
+As it progresses, you'll be enveloped by calming sounds specifically designed to guide you into a deep state of meditation.
+These auditory cues not only help you relax and drift off, but they also evolve as your session continues.
+Over time, the sounds slow down and resonate as if they're gradually becoming distant, fostering a peaceful ambiance.

-We hope that Zen Time brings tranquility and focus to your meditation practices. 🙏
+We sincerely hope Zen Time enhances tranquility and peace during your meditation sessions. 🙏

 ## Features

-- **Timer Selection**: Choose how long you wish to meditate.
+- **Timer Selection**: Specify your desired meditation duration.
-- **Calming Sounds**: Provides an guiding audio experience.
+- **Calming Sounds**: Delivers a guiding audio experience.